 He didn’t know what quite to do that cloudy afternoon.
 He had just returned from a camping trip and the weather seemed far too agreeable for him to just go home and call it a day.
-He went loitering around a mall, which he decided were full of things to do, started buying things he thought he might need in the future, and rested himself out on an outdoor cafe where he smoked his cigarettes and read his book silently.
+He went loitering around a mall, which he decided were full of things to do, started buying odds and ends he thought he might need in the future, and rested himself out in an outdoor cafe where he smoked his cigarettes and read his book silently.

-He felt nothing by the time he had to leave.
+You see, he felt nothing by the time he had to leave.
 He was alone, he was faceless, he was a day waiting older.
 He went with everything without recognition.
 You see him, you hear his voice, but you will pass him by.

-He will continue waiting, smoking his cigarettes and lifting his eyes briefly from his book.
+And he will continue waiting, smoking his cigarettes and lifting his eyes briefly from his book.
 But even then, you will still pass him by.